Estate Planning for Unmarried Partners: Protecting the Life You’ve Built Together

 Bringing It All Together

-But when done correctly, it accomplishes something just as important: it ensures that the person you have chosen is the one who is protected.
+When done correctly, the result is clarity, control, and peace of mind.
+It ensures that the person you have chosen is the one who is protected—legally, financially, and practically.

-Because at the end of the day, estate planning is not just about assets.
-It is about making sure the law respects the life you’ve built together.
+Estate planning is not just about transferring assets.
+It is about making sure the law reflects the life you have actually built.

 Next